zopefoundation/zope.wfmc/README.txt

     >>> item.finish(['change "an" to "a"'])
     WorkItemFinished('ed_review')
     ActivityFinished(Activity('Publication.review'))
+    Author `bob` selected
     Transition(Activity('Publication.review'), Activity('Publication.final'))
     ActivityStarted(Activity('Publication.final'))

-Because we requested editorial changes, we transitioned to the final editing activity, so that the author can make the changes:
+Because we requested editorial changes, we transitioned to the final editing activity, so that the author (still bob) can make the changes:

     >>> item = authors['bob'].work_list.pop()
     >>> item.summary()